liamjblair/apache-airflow-random-user-api/README.md

 ## Overview:

 A simple project running Apache-Airflow within Docker-Compose that grabs random users data from a random user generator API (https://randomuser.me/api), then parses the JSON and ouputs the results to a csv.
-I then load the data into an AWS S3 bucket.
+Data is then loaded into an AWS S3 bucket.

 ## Skills/Technologies
 Python / Apache Airflow / AWS S3 / Docker / API / JSON / ETL / Pandas